klfontus/VAR_Recession_Predictor/README.md

 ## Model
 The creation and testing of our final model can be found in the model1.ipynb notebook.
 The steps take were:
-1. Loading in the 2 data sets.
+1. Loading in the two data sets.
 2. Creating a series of visualzations for each variable type.
 3. Running the Augmented Dickey-Fuller Test to check if our variables were stationary.
 VAR models require staionary data, which we achieved after differencing the data once.
 4. Running Granger's Causality Test on the differenced data to see which variables lag GDP (aka which variables could cause GDP).
 The unpredictability of the 2020 Recession indicated that the data set that runs into 2023 has few variables that lag GDP.
 Therefore we decided to continue on with the data set that runs until 2013, since it has more total variables anyways, with 16 total being selected.